awsdocs/aws-cost-management-user-guide/doc_source/control-access-billing.md

  You can now use IAM policies to control which pages a user can access\.

 After you have activated IAM user access, you can attach IAM policies to grant or deny access to specific billing features\.
-For more information about using policies to grant IAM users access to Billing and Cost Management features, see [Using Identity\-Based Policies \(IAM Policies\) for Billing and Cost Management](billing-permissions-ref.md)\.
+For more information about using policies to grant IAM users access to Billing and Cost Management features, see [Using identity\-based policies \(IAM policies\) for Billing and Cost Management](billing-permissions-ref.md)\.